 - Expect environmental review, municipal building permits, and approvals tied to water, wastewater, and any coastal activity, with SEMARNAT, CONANP, CONAGUA, and your municipality involved.

-- Yes in many cases, but you must size PV and batteries for seasonal loads and pump demand, and consider a backup generator for resilience.
+- Yes, but you must size PV and batteries for seasonal loads and consider a backup generator for resilience.

 Can I drill a well for water on the East Cape?